Last Updated on October 13, 2023

 The good news is that the number of males in the nursing workforce is rising, with the latest data from the U.S. Bureau of Labor Statistics (BLS) showing that men comprise just over 12% of the people working as a registered nurse.
 That’s compared to about 9% in 2009, and just 2% way back in 1960.

 When it comes to LVNs and LPNs, though, the numbers aren’t quite as encouraging.
 The latest BLS numbers have the number of male nurses at exactly 10%.
 As compared to similar counties, that’s about the same as in the UK, where the nursing population is also about 10% male.

-The reasons for the shortage of male nurses are numerous.
-Basic gender stereotyping is often named as the top reason.
-Because Florence Nightingale represents the ideal nurse, according to this line of thinking, males can be seen as out of place in the role.
+The shortage of male nurses has multiple causes, with gender stereotyping being the most significant.
+Because Florence Nightingale represents the ideal nurse, according to this line of thinking, males are often seen as out of place in the role.
 From a historical perspective, men were also officially discouraged from becoming nurses until 1930.